 Battery-powered chainsaws do not generally make good primary firewood chainsaws – you’re much better off getting a good gas-powered saw that will get through things much quicker and easier.

 However, battery saws are much better if you want something quiet, light, and that doesn’t produce fumes.

-All of the Stihl battery saws are good when used as they’re designed to be used, they are simply more or less powerful.
+All Stihl battery saws are good when used as they’re designed to be used, the difference between them is that they’re more or less powerful.

-A more powerful saw will let you work faster and easier and allow you to cut through harder and thicker woods.
-The best Stihl battery saw for you really depends on what you’re using it for (as with everything).
+A more powerful chainsaw will let you work faster and allow you to cut through harder and thicker wood.
+The best Stihl battery saw for you really depends on what you want to use it for (as with everything).

 The saw can be used with all the AP model batteries (AP 100, 200, 300, 300s) and the AR backpack batteries (AR 1000, 2000, 3000).
 The AL series chargers are compatible with these batteries.